 This is the account number that the funds will come from.
-Again, it may come in handy if you’re signing up for electronic payments, but it’s generally not something you’ll need to know if you received a check: your bank and the check writer’s bank will work with the ABA number and account number behind the scenes.
+Again, it may come in handy if you’re signing up for electronic payments out of your own account, but it’s not something you need to know when you receive a check.
+Your bank and the check writer’s bank will use the ABA number and account number to process payments behind the scenes.

 This identifies the specific check you’re holding.
 In many cases, the ABA number and account number are the same on every check that a check writer uses.
-To reduce confusion, a check number is also printed on each check to help keep things straight.
+To reduce confusion, a check number also appears on each check to help you keep things straight.

 If you receive multiple payments from the same check writer, it might be helpful to note the check number in your records.
 Likewise, it’s a good idea to make a record of every check you write (including the check number) in your check register.